Brian-Hicks/ustopo/README.md

 is updated regularly as a zip archive.
 This script operates on the `topomaps_all.csv` file in that archive.
 It will only download current maps from the US Topo series.

+The `--mapname` format string uses fields from the catalog as placeholders.
+The default value is `{Primary State}/{Map Name}.pdf` which will place the map in a subfolder by state.
+Each placeholder is placed in braces and will be expanded for each map.
+For additional fields, read the `readme.txt` file included with the catalog.

 Download the latest catalog here: [http://thor-f5.er.usgs.gov/ngtoc/metadata/misc/topomaps\_all.zip](http://thor-f5.er.usgs.gov/ngtoc/metadata/misc/topomaps_all.zip)

 Browse the collection here: [https://geonames.usgs.gov/pls/topomaps/](https://geonames.usgs.gov/pls/topomaps/)